-According to PayPal.com, PayPal has more than 87 million active accounts in 190 markets and 24 currencies around the world.
+According to PayPal.com, PayPal has more than 325 million active accounts in 200 markets and more than 100 currencies around the world.

 Despite its popularity, though, PayPal isn't the perfect solution for every small business.
 Here is a look at the pros and cons of using PayPal as your primary online payment processor for your small business.